henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/Wasi-dotnet-10/index.md

 working towards support for WASI preview 2.
-Quite reasonably Preview 1 was no longer supported due to lack of "dev bandwidth to support multiple build configurations", but the problem eas that Microsoft never got around to finishing support for WASI Preview 2, so now there was no support for WASI.
+Quite reasonably Preview 1 was no longer supported due to lack of "dev bandwidth to support multiple build configurations", but the problem was that Microsoft never got around to finishing support for WASI Preview 2, so now there was no support for WASI.

 The `wasi-experimental` workload support was removed from .NET 9 in a